celandro/pokebattler-fight/README.md

 # Spring Boot based Pokebattler.com Fight back end server

-This is a standard jax-rs setup, see
+This is a standard jax-rs setup, see com.pokebattler.fight.resources for all supported urls.

 ## Run the application locally in Eclipse